IHE/ITI.mCSD/input/pagecontent/volume-1.md

 <div style="clear: left;"/>
 **Figure 1:46.8.1-4: Organization-specific Endpoint Hosted by Hidden Intermediary**

-Note: The conceptual hosting relationships shown are not represented in the directory.
-They may correspond to Endpoint.managingOrganization.

 ##### 1:46.8.2 Endpoint to a Structure

 When an Organization with an Endpoint has a complex structure, for example,